What is a sole trader?

 The imbalance of tax and disbalance of financial security with different types of self-employed workers and small business owners in the UK leads many people to the benefits of converting from sole trader to limited company.

 A sole trader business is owned and controlled by one -self-employed individual.
 Therefore, there is no legal distinction between you and the business in which you are the one.
 This is hugely significant because it means as a sole trader you have unlimited liability for any business debts, losses and legal claims.

 What is a limited company?

 A limited company is owned by one or more shareholders and also managed by one or more directors.
 Therefore, the same person can be a shareholder and a director, and you have the option to own and control the business by yourself (as a sole trader) and jointly with other people.

-How does it cost to set up and maintain a limited company?
+How much does it cost to set up and maintain a limited company?

-Help and guidance throughout the company formation process and also beyond.
+Help and guidance throughout the company formation process and beyond.